Your everyday world from a physicist's perspective

 Disclaimer

-It might be hard to digest some of the explanations on this website without a proper training in mathematics and some basic understanding of physics (and I don't intent to make it easy to digest), but at least you can learn some nice new tricks to show your friends in the pub.
+It might be hard to digest some of the explanations on this website without a proper training in mathematics and some basic understanding of physics (and I don't intend to make it easy to digest), but at least you can learn some neat new tricks to show your friends in the pub.

 Subscribe

-You can stay informed of new tricks by subscribing to the RSS feed.
+You can stay informed of new articles by subscribing to the RSS feed.

 Contact